Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Overview

 The general structure of the proof is as follows.

 First we replace the source space $(S^3,*)$ with a cube $([0,1]^3,\partial [0,1]^3)$ that is $\sim 1$-biLipschitz embedded in the sphere $S^3$.

 Our method is based on the notion of ``cubical mappings'' that are simple on some scale $\mathcal{L}$.
-We start by homotoping $f_i$ to mappings that are cubical on unit scale.
-The aim now is to pass to coarser grids by merging cells together, while maintaining the simple cellular structure of the mapping.
-Thus, the key lemma for the proof is the following.
+We start by homotoping $f_i$ to mappings that are cubical on a scale, corresponding to the Lipschitz constant of the mappings.
+The aim now is to repeatedly pass to coarser grids by merging cells together, while maintaining the simple cellular structure of the mapping.
+Thus, the key lemma for the proof is the following statement.